 In 2009, the City of Westminster, Colorado embarked on an exciting process to transform the former Westminster Mall, a 105-acre auto-oriented shopping mall, into a vibrant, mixed-use urban downtown with exceptional access to a variety of public spaces.

-Westminster Row has been designed as a contemporary interpretation of a former warehouse-style structure.
+Westminster Row has been designed as a contemporary interpretation of a historic mercantile structure.
 16,000 square feet of retail fronts Westminster Boulevard, which will soon become Westminster’s new “Main Street”.
 Downtown Westminster has been planned to be highly walkable, with retail spaces providing shopping and dining to tenants as well as the multitude of expected visitors to the area.

 The building has approximately 274 residential apartment units wrapping a 400-car precast concrete parking garage.
 The apartments range in size from studios to three-bedroom units with lofts.
 Walk-up units at the ground floor line Central Avenue to the south and Fenton Street to the east, providing convenient access to Center Park across the street.
 Brick is the predominant exterior material with fiber-cement panels used as accents.
 Several units have walk-out balconies.
 Amenity spaces face a courtyard with a swimming pool as well as areas on levels 2 and 5 facing mountain views to the west.